 The perfect gravy or soup starts with a made-from-scratch stock!
 The hearty depth of flavor and deep savory notes of this chicken stock will amaze you!

-I always make stocks Asian-style, where you maintain a rolling boil for hours and hours, versus the European style, where you bring the stock to a boil, then reduce it to a simmer.
-The Asian method results in a cloudier, but more flavorful stock by releasing collagen and marrow that is otherwise trapped inside the bones, taking the stock to a level you didn’t know was possible.
+This is an Asian-style stock, where you maintain a rolling boil for hours, versus the European style, where you bring the stock to a boil, then reduce it to a simmer.
+The Asian method results in a cloudier, but more flavorful stock by releasing collagen and marrow that is otherwise trapped inside the bones, taking the stock to a flavor level you didn’t know was possible!

 This method can easily be adapted for pork or beef stock.
 Beef stew with homemade stock will rock your world!
 Consider using hocks or whole pig feet for pork and beef marrow bones for beef (brown the beef bones well in the oven before starting the stock).

 If you're making this for Thanksgiving, we suggest you tackle this project the weekend before.
 It will draw you into the holiday spirit and make your final preparations easier!

 - 10 large bone-in, skin-on chicken thighs or 5 whole leg quarters

 - 2 large onions, peeled and quartered

 - 2 sticks of celery, leaves removed